-Pirates have been a menace for as long as Leng has had civilisation; vikings from Nordmaar, dark-skinned raiders from the shores of fiery Blackreach, and the ubiquitous wolves of the sea that roam the oceans around Leng.
-In general, pirates from the Sea of Pearls or the general area around Leng are actually called pirates, while those from Blackreach are known as sea-raiders and those from Nordmaar are known as vikings.
+Pirates have been a menace for as long as Leng has had civilisation; vikings from Nordmaar, raiders from the shores of the fiery Isle of Khan, and the ubiquitous wolves of the sea that roam the oceans around Leng.
+In general, pirates from the Sea of Pearls or the general area around Leng are actually called pirates, while those from Khan are known as sea-raiders and those from Nordmaar are known as vikings.
 True pirates can come from any of the shores of Leng or its surrounding colonies, but the place where piracy is most rife - the place that is known as the Jolly Roger's Cradle - is the Sea of Pearls, the great string of glistening islands that stretches west of Leng.
 Though many of them are colonies of Arelon, the islands are difficult to police even with the substantial navy of the Empire, and they have been fighting a so-called "War on Pirates" for many decades.

 The Pirate Code

 While it is the opinion of the officials who coordinate Arelon's efforts to police the seas that pirates are totally lawless creatures, no better than goblins or kobolds in their organisation, this could not be less true.
 The tradition of piracy in the area that is today known as the Sea of Pearls is an old one, and for the past 300 years a specific document has been handed down, known as the Pirate Code.
 It ensures fairness for each member of a pirate crew and enforces restrictions for the safety of the entire crew, and few pirates will join a ship that does not employ its use.
 The Pirate Code is as follows:Crew Positions: